apacheignite/documentation/compute-grid/deployment-spi.md

 By default, all downloaded GAR files that have digital signature in `META-INF` folder will be verified and deployed only if signature is valid.

 ## Code Example
-The following example demonstrates how the deployment SPI can be used.
-It expects that you have a GAR file in `home/username/ignite/work/my_deployment/file` folder which contains `myproject.HelloWorldTask` class.
+The following examples demonstrate how the deployment SPI can be used.
+Different protocols can be used together as well.
 [block:code]
 {
   "codes": [